Uncertainty reduction theory: Anxiety/uncertainty management theory

 Inspired by Berger's theory, the late California State, Fullerton, communication professor William Gudykunst began to apply some of the axioms and theorems of uncertainty reduction theory to intercultural settings.
 Despite their common axiomatic format and parallel focus on the meeting of strangers, this theory contrasts uncertainty reduction theory by identifying reduction as only one of the many actions that people take when uncertainty arises.

 Gudykunst's anxiety/uncertainty management theory (AUM) also differs from Berger's uncertainty reduction theory in several significant ways.
 First, AUM asserts that people do not always try to reduce uncertainty.
 When uncertainty allows people to maintain positive predicted outcome values, they may choose to manage their information intake such that they balance their level of uncertainty.
 Second, AUM claims that people experience uncertainty differently in different situations.
 People must evaluate whether a particular instance of uncertainty is stressful, and if so, what resources are available.

 Gudykunst also points out that uncertainty reduction theory was formulated to describe the actions and behaviors of middle-class, white strangers in the United States.
 This is the demographic in the studies Berger and Calabrese used to develop the theory.

 Example: Online cancer research

 Hurley, Kosenko and Brashers argue that 65% of internet-based cancer news is associated with the increase of uncertainty.
 In order of their degree of magnitude, information regarding treatment, prevention, detection, survivorship, and end-of-life issues yielded the most uncertainty.
-Given the inverse relationship between information-seeking behavior and uncertainty reduction, Hurley, Kosenko and Brashers assert that Uncertainty Management Theory may be more accurate and effective than uncertainty reduction theory.
+Given the inverse relationship between information-seeking behavior and uncertainty reduction, Hurley, Kosenko and Brashers assert that uncertainty management theory may be more accurate and effective than uncertainty reduction theory.
 More research is needed to determine what computer-mediated communications exacerbate and help individuals manage their uncertainty regarding their health.

+Eurocentric

+Uncertainty reduction theory has its history of being applicable to Western cultures, especially the United States, but there is not much research proving its usefulness in other cultures.
+Riley Beard, in her critique of uncertainty reduction theory, claims that it disregards other ways of reducing uncertainty that may be prevalent in other cultures.

+Context of URT

+As stated above, uncertainty reduction theory was originated to fit a context of initial, face-to-face interactions in Western cultures.
+The history of URT being applicable in first time face-to-face interactions is valid, but there is little research that shows uncertainty reduction theory is applicable in many contexts other than the one that the theory is rooted in.